neptunelabs/fsi-viewer-samples/samples/pdp-simplified/README.md

-# Frontpage - Using FSI Viewer for Image Zoom - Custom Skin
+# Using FSI Viewer for Image Zoom - Custom Skin

 This readme describes how the detail page sample with *FSI Viewer* and a custom skin is achieved.
 The aim of the demo is to show how you can easily integrate images with zoom by just adding